Sydney Church of England Grammar School: History

 The Sydney Church of England Grammar School was founded on 4 May 1889, and was the initiative of Bishop Alfred Barry of the Sydney Diocese of the Church of England, after the closing of the St James School in 1886.
-The site of the school was chosen by the first Headmaster to be the Victorian mansion of the famed gold prospector Bernhardt Holtermann, a German migrant who discovered the Holtermann Nugget in the Australian gold fields.
+The site of the school was chosen by the first headmaster to be the Victorian mansion of the famed gold prospector Bernhardt Holtermann, a German immigrant who is associated with the discovery of the Holtermann Nugget in the Australian gold fields.
 He used his newfound wealth to build a magnificent home in North Sydney, which is now a boarding house of Shore.
 His sons were among the first students enrolled at Shore.

 The St. James' School Compensation Trust Act (1886) provided for the foundation of:

 A school of the highest type, including departments of education for all classes of the community, in which the teaching shall be throughout in accordance with the principles of the Church of England, and which shall be placed under the direction of a governing body of clergy and laity to be elected by the Synod, the Bishop of the Diocese being the ex-officio president.

-The school’s colours and diagonal stripes are drawn from Christ’s College, Cambridge, where the founding Headmaster studied.
+The school’s colours and diagonal stripes are drawn from Christ's College, Cambridge, where the founding headmaster studied.
 The school crest features symbols representing its values and affiliations: the Bible and the Southern Cross appear on the top row, alongside a shell, symbolising a connection to St. James' School, and a torch.
 The school motto is displayed beneath these elements.
 Moreover, the boater, a piece of uniform which has become closely associated with the school, was first encouraged to be worn in 1912, before becoming compulsory in 1924.

 The school has two official names: the Sydney Church of England Grammar School and the Shore School, although it is more commonly known as the latter.
 The name 'Shore' was formally adopted in the early 1990s to distinguish it from other institutions.
 This change was partially driven by the difficulty of chanting 'Grammar' at sports events, as Sydney Grammar School students were already using the term, and to avoid confusion with SCEGGS (Sydney Church of England Girls' Grammar School), Shore's sister school.
 The name 'Shore' also reflects the school’s location in Sydney’s North Shore region.